dzastsed/discord-pizzabot-v2/README.md

 In terms of bot setup on Discord's side, make sure the bot has Privileged Gateway intents turned on, and has suitable permissions (such as read messages/view channels, send messages, embed links, attach files, read message history, use external emojis.
 The integer would be 379904 in that example).

+# Alternative version

+In some cases main version refuses to respond to the messages, then you can use the alternative script.

 # Credits
 Chayleaf - for initial code this bot is forked from.